 In book of Job chapter 16, Job tells his friends they are miserable comforters.
 Friends whose long-winded speeches never end, bringing no relief to his pain.
 When in pain peoples well meaning ‘speeches’ often make us feel worse not better.
 Job said to his friends in chapter 13 verse five.
 “If only you would be altogether silent!
 For you, that would be wisdom.”
 Sometimes silence is wisdom.
-This is something I still need to remember.
+This is something I need to remember.

 Crushed to Shine through our pain

-I don’t understand all this, but when God seems to be crushing us I know it’s to release the beautiful grace he sees in us.
+I don’t understand all this, but when God seems to be crushing us I know it releases the beautiful grace he sees in us.
 He does not crush to destroy, but to strip away what is concealing and restricting us from flourishing in our uniqueness in Christ and his body.
-This hope is my capacity to hang on when I feel I’m shrivelling to nothing in a dark place.
-How often the Holy Spirit leads us in places that overwhelm us so we can learn to live by faith in grace not our strength in achievement.
+This hope is my capacity to hang on when I feel like I’m shrivelling to nothing in a dark place.
+How often the Holy Spirit leads us into places that overwhelm us so we can learn to live by faith in grace not our strength in our achievement.
 He must do this if he loves us because our strength can’t receive the amazing grace of God with all its treasures.

 Wisdom that brings life

-I’m finding the words of Job contain the wisdom of life.
+I’m finding Job’s words contain the wisdom of life.
 I don’t understand them all, but the seeds of wisdom keep leaping into my heart to feed my faith, and be light to my moment.
-All of chapter sixteen and into seventeen Job expands on his pain.
+All chapter sixteen and into seventeen Job expands on his pain.
 Pain that is not being relieved, and on the uselessness of his friends many words.
 Then in chapter seventeen verses eleven to thirteen we find treasure.

 My days have passed, my plans are shattered.